-With the exception of our Reclaimed doors we do not make solid doors.
+We do not make solid doors; the exception being our DIY shaker 5” drawers which are made of solid, paint-grade maple.
 Despite what you may have heard or read, and what may have been the case 30 years ago, solid wood cabinet doors no longer exist.
 Exposure to heat, moisture and sunlight force wood to expand and contract - it will warp, crack and cup otherwise - which is the reason for using veneer on MDF.
 Really, MDF should stand for "Miraculous Dense Fiberboard" because it performs so well and at a reasonable price.

 The only glass doors we offer are Shaker-style, with the rails and stiles 2.5" (DIY) and 2" (Supermatte) wide.
 Because of the possibility of damage while shipping, and so you can get the exact type you want, those doors come without glass.
 It's also not uncommon for our Clients to mix some of their glass doors with ours.
 We do not offer "glass-ready" doors taller than 40".
 It is best to seek the assistance from a professional glass shop for proper cutting and installing of glass into our frames.

 We don’t.
 If you want painted doors, our paint grade DIY Shaker and DIY Slab doors are perfect for you; we'll send everything unfinished and you can either paint the parts yourself or find someone local to get you the exact shade and tone you want.
-We do offer 8 color choices in our Supermatte collection that are made of thermofoil materials.
+We do offer a variety of color choices in our Supermatte collection that are made of thermofoil materials and ready to install.